JermellB/restagraph/docs/HTTP_API.md

 Each of these can be applied as a negation, by prepending `!`.
 E.g, `!uid=foo` means "UID is _not_ equal to 'foo'".

+Parameters are combined with AND, _not_ with OR.

 Yes, these do have implications regarding attributes with a name of `outbound` or a value of `exists`.
 There's a workaround for the latter involving a regex, but I need to find a better solution for the `outbound` issue.